FORTFANOP/fortfanop/README.md

 ### Hi there 👋
-I'm a tech hobbyist and BTech Student.
-I like:
-1) Electronics/Robotics
-2) AI/ML
-3) Aviation (all machines that fly)
+I'm a BTech Student and am deeply passionate about robotics, machine leanring and technology in general.

 # " Think.
 Innovate.
 Fabricate. " #